 Who Created the Cobb Salad?

-The origins of the traditional Cobb Salad come from the Brown Derby in Hollywood, CA in 1937 and was named for the restaurant’s owner, Robert Howard Cobb, after he threw a bunch of leftover ingredients together late at night.
+The origins of the traditional Cobb Salad come from the Brown Derby Restaurant in Hollywood, CA in 1937 and was named for the restaurant’s owner, Robert Howard Cobb, after he threw a bunch of leftover ingredients together late at night.
 He tossed the salad in French dressing and the Cobb salad was born.
 Personally, I don’t care how this salad happened…I’m just happy it did!